Alternative Colon Cancer TreatmentsThat Address the Cause of Your Disease

-Colon cancer is a condition that begins in the colon and rectum, which are neighboring regions of the large intestine.
-Colon cancer is sometimes referred to as colorectal cancer.
+Colon cancer is the second leading cause of cancer death among men and women.
+This form of cancer begins in the colon and rectum, which are neighboring regions of the large intestine.
+Colon cancer, sometimes referred to as colorectal cancer, may spread through:

 - extension through the bowel wall

-- distribution by the circulation of through the bloodstream (hematogenous)
+- distribution by the circulation through the bloodstream (hematogenous)

 - regional lymph node metastases